ESamir/vertebrae/sample/README.md

-# Sample Vertebrae micro service
+# Chatter Bot

-This directory contains a sample Vertebrae-backed application you can use as a template.
+Chatter Bot is a simple example of a Vertebrae-backed application.
+Use this as a template for your own projects.

 It is a simple queue system, which allows you to save messages to a queue and retrieve them later.